sanzeeb3/PHP-PayPal-IPN/README.md

 A PayPal Instant Payment Notification (IPN) class for PHP >= 5.3 (if you aren't on at least 5.3, then I can't help you!
 I will not support dead versions!)

-Use the `IPNListener` class in your PHP IPN script to handle the encoding of POST data, post back to PayPal, and parsing of the response from PayPal.
+Use the `IpnListener` class in your PHP IPN script to handle the encoding of POST data, post back to PayPal, and parsing of the response from PayPal.

 Install with Composer
 ---------------------